NotsoanoNimus/NGINX-Log-Parser/README.md

 It will be up to you to ensure your email configuration is correct to send the notification using sendmail.

+# TODO
+- [ ] Make the script more generic, for more logrotate use cases.
+Right now it heavily depends on very specific filenames.

 # Usage
 After configuring the variables inside the script to send the information to the right email, it's as simple as:
 ```